single-cell-data/SOMA/brainstorming.md

 The foundational types are:

 - SOMACollection - a string-keyed container (key-value map) of other SOMA data types, e.g., SOMADataFrame, SOMADataMatrix and SOMACollection.
-- SOMADataFrame - a multi-column table with optional indexing -- essentially a dataframe.
+- SOMADataFrame and SOMAIndexedDataFrame - a multi-column table -- essentially a dataframe, available in types which support offset indexing/slicing, or indexing based upon user-defined columns.
 - SOMADenseNdArray and SOMASparseNdArray- an offset addressed (zero-based), single-type N-D array, available in either sparse or dense instantiations

 The composed types are: